macx/SocialMediaEnhancer/README.md

 # SocialMediaEnhancer

-Fetches social counts from Google+, Facebook, Twitter, LinkedIn and Pinterst and provide beautiful sharing buttons without the use of JavaScript
+Fetches social counts from Google+, Facebook, Twitter, LinkedIn, Pinterst and XING and provide beautiful sharing buttons without the use of JavaScript

 ![SocialMediaEnhancer](SocialMediaEnhancer/assets/images/smeDefault.png "SocialMediaEnhancer")